 What good are the rules if they are not enforced?

 He writes, “This is one of the Hallmarks of Vegas hospitality.
 Only bedrock rule is Don’t Burn the Locals.
 Beyond that, nobody cares.
 They would rather not know.
 If Charlie Manson checked into the Sahara tomorrow morning, nobody would hassle him as long as he tipped big” (p.
 106).

-Fear and Loathing, from the very beginning of Duke and his attorney’s journey to the end when Duke is leaving Vegas, is one totally twisted, messed up version of Horatio Alger’s American Dream.
+Fear and Loathing, from the very beginning to the end, is one totally twisted, messed up version of Horatio Alger’s American Dream.
 Think Ragged Dick (1868) set in the heart of the American drug culture and tripped out on acid.